particle-iot/docs/src/content/datasheets/asset-tracking/asset-tracker-som-eval-board.md

 The **CELL USB** connector is connected to the Quectel cellular modem.
 It can be used for firmware upgrades.

+### LED Indicators

+The **STAT** LED indicates the charge status:

+- Off: Not charging or no power
+- On: Charging
+- Blinking: Charge fault
+- Flickering: No battery

+Jumper **J9** disconnects the charge status LED.

+The **3V3** LED indicates that the 3.3V MCU power supply is enabled.
+Jumper **J8** disconnects the power LED.

 ### Expansion Connector